ruchipal96/Qr_code_generater/README.md

 # Qr_code_generater
-With the help of U
+With the help of URL you will be able to generate the QR code